Course Outline

 Requirements

-• A foundational understanding of machine learning principles and their applications for government.
+• A foundational understanding of machine learning principles and their applications for government and other sectors.

-• Experience working in spreadsheet environments or data analysis tools.
+• Experience working in spreadsheet environments or with data analysis tools.

-• Some exposure to Python or another programming language is beneficial but not required.
+• Exposure to Python or another programming language is beneficial but not required.

-• An interest in applying machine learning to real-world business and forecasting challenges for government.
+• An interest in applying machine learning techniques to address real-world business and forecasting challenges for government and industry.

 Audience